IoT Azure IoT alexa Particle Electronics aws Arduino Dot NET Core devops

 Loughborough, England, United Kingdom

-In this workshop I'll take you through everything you need to build a robot arm with a Raspberry Pi, .NET 5 a Blazor App and SignalR.
+In this session we'll run through everything needed to build a Robot Arm with a Raspberry Pi, .NET 6 a Blazor App and SignalR.

-We'll begin by installing .NET 5, then we'll connect up the various components to our Raspberry Pi.
+Then we'll see how we've connected up the various components to our Raspberry Pi.

-Next we'll connect up some LEDs and Resistors to a breadboard, and spin up a console application to explore how we can control the GPIO on the Pi.
+Next we'll spin up a console application to explore how we can control the GPIO on the Pi.

-We'll then wire up some Servos and get the code in place to start moving our Raspberry pi based Robot Arm.
+We'll then examine the code to start moving the connected servos for our Raspberry Pi based Robot Arm.

-Finally we'll build out a simple Blazor and SignalR app to control our robot remotely!
+Next we'll look at a simple Blazor and SignalR app to control our robot remotely!

-This workshop will appeal to all knowledge levels.
+This session will appeal to all knowledge levels.
 A working knowledge of programming will help, but all the code will be shared on GitHub!

-Pete Gallagher is a Freelance IT Consultant, Microsoft Certified Trainer and Azure MVP, Pluralsight Author and owner of PJG Creations Ltd.
+Pete Gallagher is a Freelance IoT Consultant at PJG Creations Ltd, a Microsoft Certified Trainer and Azure MVP, Pluralsight Author, experienced public speaker and Meetup organiser.

 He has been creating software for decades and is happy programming in just about any language.

-Pete has been involved in a wide span of tech in his many years of industry experience, including IoT Projects for; Royal Mail Stamp Vending before there was such a thing as modern IoT, Building Monitoring Systems, Internet Connected Self Service Kiosks and much more.
+Pete has been involved in a wide span of tech in his many years of industry experience, including IoT Projects for; Royal Mail Stamp Vending before there was such a thing as modern IoT, Building Monitoring Systems, Internet Connected Self Service Kiosks, Wildlife Protection and Ecology in Africa and much more.

-He has presented all over the UK on a variety of IoT Topics, including Azure IoT Hubs, Amazon Alexa, Particle Photon, Arduino etc etc.
+He has presented internationally on a wide variety of IoT Topics, including the Azure IoT Stack, AI, Robotics, .NET, DevOps, Amazon Alexa, Particle Photon, Arduino etc etc.

-Pete also organises Notts IoT, co-organises Dot Net Notts, Notts Dev Workshop and sits on the Board of LATi, a Loughborough based Advanced Technology networking group.
+Pete also organises Notts IoT, co-organises Dot Net Notts, Notts Dev Workshop, sits on the Board of LATi, a Loughborough based Advanced Technology networking group, co-organises the Azureish Twitch channel, co-hosts IoTeaLive and is a co-host of the Agile Engineering Podcast.

 He is also an active STEM Ambassador and is passionate about making STEM subjects accessible to all ages.